- ARPDAUPosted 2 years ago

 - Dolphins: 40% of payers

 - Whales: 10% of payers

 Note that this is an approximation of the shape of the power law.
 You can change the percentages and change the ARPPUs as you like.
 Just be aware that changing the percentages and ARPPU changes the curve that you are predicting.
-The diagram below illustrates how the spreadsheet approximates the curve.

 It is pretty hard to get accurate, public benchmarks for how to separate the minnows from the dolphins and the whales.
 Many companies talk about their ARPPU in round terms.
 Bigpoint, for example, says that its ARPPU is larger than that of World of Warcraft.
 That hides a massive concentration amongst the whales.